John Molson School of Business

 The academic content is identical to that of the regular BComm program with three work terms interspersed with six study terms.
 However, in order to continue their studies in the co-operative format in the John Molson School of Business, or to graduate with a BComm degree as members of the Institute for Co-operative Education, students must satisfy the following conditions:

-- maintain an assessment grade point average (AGPA)* of at least 2.70 in their program;
+- maintain a cumulative grade point average (CGPA) of at least 2.70 in their program;

-- be assigned a grade of pass or pass with distinction for each of the three work-term experiences;
+- be assigned a grade of pass for each of the three work-term experiences;

 - remain in the designated work-study sequence.
-Any deviations must have prior approval by the Director of the Institute for Co-operative Education in consultation with the academic director of the student`s co-op program.
+Any deviations must have prior approval by the Director of the Institute for Co-operative Education or delegate in consultation with the academic director of the student’s co-op program.

 61.30 GENERAL INFORMATION